Sunday, March 17, 2024

 However, persistent live MX installations are difficult to use (although better written instructions/explanations, and experience, would help), and if a persistent live installation were being used for running the PC all the time, it would be more likely to fail than would a full installation being used just for making changes and Snapshots, and if you wanted a current backup, you'd still have to make a Snapshot every time you made changes.
 You'd avoid the step of making a new NP live installation, but making NP live installations is simple and takes only about ten minutes.
 So, I'm sticking with my system of using a full installation just to make changes and Snapshots, and NP live installations made from the Snapshots to run the PC.
 But for certain applications, the flexibility of persistent MX live installations is a big advantage.

-[2] APT-offline signature files (SFs) are text files, but with a .sig filename extension, generated by the PC's installation of APT-offline running in "set" mode.
+[2] APT-offline signature files (SFs) are text files, but with a .sig filename extension, which are generated by the PC's installation of APT-offline running in "set" mode.
 In this mode, APT-offline uses the PC's software/package manager (Advanced Packaging Tool, or APT) to perform the most complex aspects of the set-process.
-The information which allows the downloaded files to be validated consists of reference checksums and files sizes, and names to assign to files if they are found to be valid.
+The information which allows the downloaded files to be validated consists of reference checksums and files sizes (both obtained from the "local" or installed package index), and names to assign to files if they are found to be valid.
 For packages, whose names aren't changed when they are found to be valid, the replacement name is the original name, but by using the original name as the replacement name, APT-offline can simply replace the original name with the replacement name when a file is found to be valid, regardless of whether the file in question is a package-index file or a package.

 APT-offline names every SF "apt-offline.sig" by default.
-As part of a system I devised to organize and simplify the overall process of using APT-offline, the default name is used for every signature file, but each SF is placed, along with a user-created folder named DDF (download-destination folder, which receives the files listed in the SF as they are downloaded and validated, and is reserved for files listed in the SF), in a user-created "change-name folder" (CNF).
+As part of a system I devised to organize and simplify the overall process of using APT-offline, the default name is used for every signature file, but each SF is placed, along with a user-created folder named DDF (download-destination folder), which is intended to receive the files listed in the SF as they are downloaded and validated, and is reserved for the files listed in the SF - in a user-created "change-name folder" (CNF).
 The purpose of CNFs is to identify the purposes of the corresponding SF/DDF pair, and to separate SF/DDF pairs from each other, since they're all named alike and would clash if placed in the same directory.
+(The reason for using generic names for SFs and DDFs will become clear later.)
 A CNF's name might include a description of the target-installation, the date, and an abbreviated description of the changes which the folder's contents are intended to produce.
 For example, a CNF might be named "CNF-Brix-Xub2404-dd-mm-yy-update," or "CNF-Brix-Xub2404-dd-mm-yy-gimp-marble-update," where Brix is the name of a mini-PC, Xub2404 is the Xubuntu ("zoo-boon-tu") 24.04 installation on the Brix (some PCs have multiple installations on them), and GIMP and Marble are large popular apps.
 (GIMP is a powerful image-processor, and Marble is virtual-globe app like Google Earth, although not as sophisticated, but it can be used without an internet connection.)

-The basic idea behind my system is to reduce the process of initiating a get-op to a series of screen-taps which can be performed on a phone in a distracting environment, and to be able to consecutively perform multiple get-ops in a single download session, while keeping track of each SF/DDF-pair's purpose.
+The basic idea behind my system is to reduce the process of initiating a get-op to a series of screen-taps which can be performed on a phone even in a distracting environment, and to be able to consecutively perform multiple get-ops in a single download session, while keeping track of each SF/DDF-pair's purpose.
 So, at home, the phone would be connected to the PC, and the PC's file manager would be used to move each CNF into a separate get-op "hopper"-directory (a get-process directory, or GPD) on the phone.
-Then, a file manager installed on the phone would be used to move each SF/DDF pair out of its CNF and directly into the corresponding GPD.
+Then, each SF/DDF pair would be moved out of its CNF and directly into the corresponding GPD.
 This allows a fixed get-command (which translated to English is "go to GPDn, get the files listed in apt-offline.sig, and put them in DDF") to be used for initiating a get-op on the SF/DDF pair in the corresponding GPD (GPD1, GPD2, etc.).
+If the SF/DDF pair were left in the CNF, or if the SF and DDF had unique names, a new command would be required for every get-op, which would be highly impractical.
 So, if you have three PCs, you might want to perform three get-ops in a single download-session, and you would have three GPDs, each with a fixed get-command.

 Then you would copy the get-command files to the phone, install a clipboard-app on the phone, open each text file (one at a time), and copy the command, which would enter the command into the clipboard-app, and repeat this for each text file containing a get-command.
-Then you would put the text-commands in their own group on the clipboard-app, and practice entering them into the terminal with a series of taps.
-(The terminal is part of the Debian app which must be installed on the phone to install APT-offline on the phone.
-Another app named Userland must be installed on the phone to install the Debian app.
+Then each command could be copied into the terminal with a few taps, and then entered.
+(The terminal is part of the Userland app, which must be installed on the phone in order to install APT-offline on the phone.
 This site's main article provides the details.)
-After each command is actually used in a get-op, it would become part of the terminal's command-history, and it could be re-entered without having to use the clipboard-app.

-After the download-session, the downloaded files could be installed by using the PC's installation of APT-offline-GUI in install-mode to navigate to the DDF of interest and to initiate an install-op.
-If the changes are being made to an MX-Linux installation which is being used as a "master" installation (explained elsewhere in this article), the phone could be connected directly to the PC without creating security risks.
-But otherwise, the DDF containing the downloaded files, along with the associated SF, would be returned to their CNF (using the phone's file manager), and the CNF would then be copied to a flash drive or SD-card, which would then be transferred to the PC, to eliminate the security risks.
+After the download-session, the downloaded files would be installed by using the PC's installation of APT-offline-GUI in install-mode to navigate to the DDF of interest and to initiate an install-op.
+If the changes are being made to an MX-Linux installation which is being used as a "master" installation (explained elsewhere in this article), the phone could be connected directly to the PC without creating security risks, but it might be necessary to use the phone's file manager to move the relevant SF/DDF pair back into its CNF, so that the PC's installation of APT-offline can find the DDF.
+But otherwise, the DDF containing the downloaded files, along with the associated SF, would be returned to their CNF, using the phone's file manager, and the CNF would then be copied to a flash drive or SD-card, which would then be transferred to the PC, to eliminate the security risks.

 If you want to install software, and it's been a while since the package index was updated, you would generate an SF for a package-index update, then use the SF in a get-op to get the package-index files.
 Then you would install them, generate an SF for the desired apps, and use that SF in a get-op.
 You might want to consider downloading package-index files on a weekly basis, if convenient, just to have fairly fresh ones on hand in case you need to install them.